-Women's Champion; 2014 WWE Hall of Fame Inductee
+Women's Champion; Women's Tag Team Champion; 2014 WWE Hall of Fame Inductee

 Exhilarating one moment, sinister the next, Lita was a Diva who always kept the WWE Universe on their toes.
 Whether she was flying high with The Hardy Boyz or shocking censors alongside Edge, the four-time Women's Champion knew how to elicit a reaction around the world.

-Lita made her WWE debut in 2000 alongside Essa Rios, and quickly led him to the Light Heavyweight Championship that February, but the pair split a few months later.
+Lita made her WWE debut in 2000 alongside Essa Rios and quickly led him to the Light Heavyweight Championship that February, though the pair would split a few months later.
 Lita then hooked up with The Hardy Boyz to form Team Xtreme, beginning a partnership that would last nearly five years.

 Soon after, the agile Diva won her first of four Women's Championships from Stephanie McMahon in August 2000.
 After losing the title, Lita competed from time to time, but mostly let The Hardys handle in-ring duties, and her romantic relationship with Matt Hardy became public knowledge.